CP-Semigroups and Dilations, Subproduct Systems and Superproduct Systems: The Multi-Parameter Case and Beyond: An application: Strongly commuting CP-semigroups

 \subsection{The discrete $d$--parameter case}

 Well, actually, everything that can be said about the \bf{discrete} \nbd{d}parameter case, is said in Section \ref{N0dSEC}.
 In particular, Observation \ref{N0dob} settles the general structure of product systems over $\N_0^d$ that contain the GNS-subproduct system of a CP-semigroup over $\N_0^d$: Product systems over $\N_0^d$ are (necessarily, up to isomorphism!) obtained as in Theorem \ref{N0dthm} from $d$ correspondences $E_k$ with isomorphisms $\sF_{j,i}\colon E_i\odot E_j\rightarrow E_j\odot E_i$ $(j<i)$, satisfying the detailed exchange conditions in \eqref{Tijcond} and vectors $\xi_k\in E_k$ fulfilling $\sF_{j,i}(\xi_i\odot\xi_j)=\xi_j\odot\xi_i$ $(j<i)$.
-In view of Corollary \ref{uniprodcor}, the detailed exchange relations are just the relations in Observation \ref{prodob}\eqref{prod4} restricted to the correspondences $E_k$ that generate the whole product system, and the conditions on the $\xi_k$ are the restrictions of \eqref{ud2}.
+In view of Corollary \ref{uniprodcor}, the detailed exchange relations are just the relations in Observation \ref{prodob}\eqref{prod4} restricted to the correspondences $E_k$ that generate the whole product system $\bfam{E_k^{\odot n_k}}$, and the conditions on the $\xi_k$ are the restrictions of \eqref{ud2}.
 All other relations in Observation \ref{prodob}\eqref{prod4} and \eqref{ud2} follow by construction; and the relations in Observation \ref{prodob}\eqref{prod5} (also fulfilled automatically) have disappeared entirely.

 In the two-parameter case $d=2$, also the conditions in Observation \ref{prodob}\eqref{prod4} are vacuous.
 We remain with two correspondences and vectors $E_1\ni\xi_1$ and $E_2\ni\xi_2$ and an isomorphism $\sF_{1,2}\colon E_2\odot E_1\rightarrow E_1\odot E_2$ subject to the one and only one condition $\sF_{1,2}(\xi_2\odot\xi_1)=\xi_1\odot\xi_2$.
 In Theorem \ref{N02Mdilthm}, we exploit that to obtain the Markov case of Solel's result \cite[Theorem 5.13]{Sol06} that every normal CP-semigroup over $\N_0^2$ on a von Neumann algebra has a (strong, normal module) dilation.
 (Of course, \bf{here }unitalization helps to recover Solel's result in full generality; see Corollary \ref{N02dilcor}.)
-But all this has nothing to do with \it{strongly commuting}.